virtualous/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 # WordPress

 ## 1. Heavy!
 WordPress is heavy.
-By saying heavy what I mean is it has a lot of code in it.
+By saying heavy what I mean is that it has a lot of code in it.
 Even a minimal WordPress blog will have too much code.
 Take a minimal theme from WordPress and compare it with my theme [Thunder](http://webjeda.com/thunder/) or any Jekyll theme.
-You will observe a significant difference in size.
+You will observe a significant difference in size when you view source.

 * Do not remove this line (it will not be displayed) {:toc}

 ## 2. Slow
 This is the by-product of being heavy.
 More the code slower the website.
-WordPress has some framework that makes it light and fast but doesn't come anywhere close to Jekyll's simplicity.
+WordPress has some frameworks that make it light and fast but doesn't come anywhere close to Jekyll's simplicity.

 ## 3. Difficulty in writing Posts